dhk2898/resume-builder/README.md

 ## Dependencies

-validators: For validating emails
+`validators`: For validating emails

-requests: Used for validating schools with the Scorecard API (currently just schools in the USA)
+`requests`: Used for validating schools with the Scorecard API (currently just schools in the USA)

-prompt_toolkit: A library for building beautiful command-line applications.
+`prompt_toolkit`: A library for building beautiful command-line applications.

-fpdf: A library for generating PDF documents from the entered resume data.
+`fpdf`: A library for generating PDF documents from the entered resume data.

 ---